Donatus, Landgrave of Hesse: Marriage and issue

-Prince August Siegfried Hubertus Felix (born 24 August 2012, Frankfurt am Main, Germany).

 Representative appearances

 In 2021, Donatus was one of only 30 mourners at Prince Philip, the Duke of Edinburgh's, funeral at St George's Chapel, Windsor Castle.
 He also attended the state funeral of Queen Elizabeth II at Westminster Abbey, London, on 19 September 2022.
 King Charles III appointed Donatus his personal representative to the funeral of his first cousin Maximilian, Margrave of Baden, on 13 January 2023.

 Although, as a descendant of Queen Victoria, he is only a distant relative of today's British royals who are more closely related to some other princes of Hesse, descendants of Prince Philip's sister Sophie, there is a close connection to the British royal family through Donatus' adoptive grandparents, Louis, Prince of Hesse and by Rhine, and his wife Margaret Campbell Geddes, who were relatives and close friends of Queen Elizabeth II and Prince Philip, as Philip's sister Cecilie had been married to Louis' elder brother Georg Donatus, Hereditary Grand Duke of Hesse.
 The late Queen, Prince Philip and Charles (then Prince of Wales) have visited Wolfsgarten on several occasions.